 When the fruits develop, they are like small plums with a large stone, about 1 cm long, bluish-black with a whitish bloom, up to 5 per female flower are produced with each containing one stone.

 They grow in a variety of soil and weather conditions, you can find them on the south coast islands and corresponding south coast.
-Although the fruit is edible, it has a bitter taste, best to dry them and eat like large raisins.
+Although the fruit is edible, it has a bitter taste, best to dry them and eat them like large raisins.